Shoulder Osteoarthritis: Causes, Symptoms and Private Treatment

 • Physiotherapy: Exercises to improve shoulder flexibility, strength, and range of motion are crucial for maintaining function.

 • Corticosteroid Injections: Injections of cortisone into the joint can provide temporary pain relief by reducing inflammation.
+Read more about corticosteroid injections benefits and risks.

 • Hyaluronic Acid Injections: Injections of hyaluronic acid, a component of joint fluid, may help with lubrication and pain relief for some individuals, although evidence supporting their efficacy varies.